avbendre/avbendre/README.md

 - 👋 Hi, I’m @avbendre
 - 👀 I’m interested in Data science and it's application in ML/AI projects.
-- 🌱 I’m currently learning Python, ML/AI and Data Science Projects.
+- 🌱 I’m currently learning Python, ML/AI and working on Data Science Projects.
-- 💞️ I’m looking to collaborate on projects related to solving projects on Data Science.
+- 💞️ I’m looking to collaborate on projects related to Data Science.
 - 📫 Happy to connect with professionals who are keen on playing the data game!
+- 🤝 I would be happy to connect with you on [LinkedIn](https://www.linkedin.com/in/bendre-abhishek/)

 <!---
 avbendre/avbendre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.